VICTORIAN

 • Original posters can either be scanned or photographed

 • Remember if taking a photo, please ensure a clear, non-blurred image is taken.
-Think about:
+Keep these tips in mind:

 Judging